THE 2014 CONTEST IS NOW OPEN!

 The Foreign Service will celebrate its 90th anniversary in 2014, and this year's topic makes use of that milestone by asking students to delve deep into America's diplomatic history.
 Click here to read more about the topic, which is particularly challenging this year as it requires significant research skills and understanding of historical context.
 We are very excited to see the wonderful essays that will result from this year's contest!

 On the right, you will see important links for those planning on entering the contest.
 In addition to detailed information on the topic, there is also an extensive section on rules and guidelines, which are very important, as well as a writer's checklist and the registration form.
 You can also read past winning essays; we suggest you read at least a few to see the level of writing required to do well in the contest.

-The AFSA High School Essay Contest is an outreach initiative of the American Foreign Service Association.
+The AFSA High School Essay Contest is an outreach initiative of the American Foreign Service Associaton.
 Established in 1999, the annual contest encourages students to think critically about a topic of global significance and the key role diplomacy plays in connecting people and ideas.
-In an era of rapid change, today’s youth are essential to shaping the future of foreign relations and to promoting a culture of peace and sustainability.
+In an era of rapid change, this contest is and opportunity for high school students to research international issues in the hopes of inspiring and empowering the next generation of Foreign Service workers.
+Today's youth are essential in shaping the future of foreign relations and promoting a culture of peace and sustainability.